strandriamanalina/tidying/README.md

 - Code for reading the data (assuming the "output.csv" file is the working directory) data <- read.table("./output.csv", header = TRUE) View(data)
+- Note that running the analysis will create a data frame named "output.csv"

 How do all of the scripts work and how they are connected ?
 ==================================================================